 Mr. Pastino has served on KCAP Financial's Board since December 2006 and is the Chair of the Audit Committee of the Board and also serves on the Compensation Committee of the Board.
 Mr. Pastino serves as lead independent director of the Board.
-Mr. Pastino is the Executive Vice Chairman of Revere Merchant Capital, a merchant bank that makes principal investments and provides strategic advisory services to middle-market companies.
-Mr. Pastino serves on the Board and is the Chair of the Audit Committee of Oceanworks International, one of Revere Merchant Capital's portfolio companies.
-Prior to Revere, Mr. Pastino was a Managing Director at Kildare Capital and Amper Investment Banking where he offered advisory services focusing on capital formation, mergers and acquisitions, and financial management.
-After leaving an affiliate of Kohlberg & Co. in June 1997, Mr. Pastino worked as an investor, CFO and Chief Operating Officer at a variety of companies and was involved in all aspects of financial and general management, reporting and fundraising for a variety of companies, including Aptegrity, Inc., Bolt, Inc., AmTec, Inc. and Square Earth, Inc. From 1976 to 1986, he was a partner at Deloitte & Touche LLP and was in charge of its Emerging Business Practice.
+Mr. Pastino is a member of Laud Collier Capital, LLC, a successor company to Revere Merchant Capital.
+Laud Collier is a merchant bank that makes principal investments and provides strategic advisory services to middle-market companies.
+Prior to Laud Collier (Revere), Mr. Pastino was a Managing Director at Kildare Capital and Amper Investment Banking where he offered advisory services focusing on capital formation, mergers and acquisitions, and financial management.
+After leaving an affiliate of Kohlberg & Co. in June 1997, Mr. Pastino worked as an investor, CFO and Chief Operating Officer at a variety of companies, and was involved in all aspects of financial and general management, reporting and fundraising for a variety of companies, including Aptegrity, Inc., Bolt, Inc., AmTec, Inc. and Square Earth, Inc. From 1976 to 1986, he was a partner at Deloitte & Touche LLP, and was in charge of its Emerging Business Practice in the United States.
 Mr. Pastino is a member of the Small Business Advisory Board of the Financial Accounting Standards Board.
-Mr. Pastino is a graduate of Saint Joseph's University and received an Executive M.B.A. degree from Fairleigh Dickinson University.
+Mr. Pastino is a graduate of Saint Joseph's University, and received an Executive M.B.A. degree from Fairleigh Dickinson University.
 He also attended the Harvard Business School Executive Management Program for Small Business and is a certified public accountant.
 As a result of these and other professional experiences, Mr. Pastino possesses particular knowledge and experience in corporate finance, strategic planning, and financial analysis that strengthen the Board's collective qualifications, skills and experience.